hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ![entities open node](assets/entities_open_node.png)

-Click on Add Entities.
-One can search for a particular word that needs to be detected, all existing entities that are capable of detecting that word/variant will appear as the search result
+Click on *Add Entities*.
+One can search for a particular word that needs to be detected, all existing entities that are capable of detecting that word/variant will appear as the search result.

 ![entities add](assets/entities_add.png)